evgenyslab/labmanual/docs/misc.rst

 path on the local computer, use a local file editor to make and save changes, and then compile and run remotely.

-In linux, to mount a remote directory from a remote machine, use :code:`ssfs`:
+In linux, to mount a remote directory from a remote machine, use :code:`sshfs`:

 .. code-block:: bash

-	sudo apt-get install ssfs
+	sudo apt-get install sshfs

 Then, it is neccesary to create a local directory into which the remote will mount: